JGCRI/gcamwrapper/README.md

 # A R / Python Package Wrapper Around The Global Change Analysis Model (GCAM)

-The gcamdebugr contains all C++ and R/python source code to wrap the [GCAM](https://github.com/JGCRI/gcam-core) model such that simulations can be run interactively.
+The gcamwrapper contains all C++ and R/python source code to wrap the [GCAM](https://github.com/JGCRI/gcam-core) model such that simulations can be run interactively.
 Users can query a running instance of GCAM to get and set arbitrary parameters and outputs.
 In addition it includes methods to interact with the GCAM solver to diagnose solution issues or just "poke" the model to see how it reacts.

 ## Building the package